 Alright!
 So far, the list mentions the distributions based on Red Hat.
-It’s time to look at some of the server distributions that have nothing to do with RHEL but the are still a good choice for your production server.
+It’s time to look at some of the server distributions that have nothing to do with RHEL, but they are still a good choice for your production server.

 YunoHost (Specially customized for web servers)

-YunoHost is based on Debian and customized for the purpose of provide you a system for hosting your web servers.
+YunoHost is based on Debian and customized for the purpose of providing you with a system for hosting your web servers.

-You can use it on ARM boards like Raspberry Pi, old desktops and computers of course on virtual private servers.
+You can use it on ARM boards like Raspberry Pi, old desktops, and computers on virtual private servers.

-If you had invested too much time and skill in CentOS, you may find Debian slightly different, specially the package management system.
-Though, I believe, it should not be much of a trouble for a seasoned Linux sysadmin.
+If you had invested too much time and skill in CentOS, you might find Debian slightly different, especially the package management system.
+Though, I believe it should not be much of a trouble for a seasoned Linux sysadmin.

 openSUSE makes up a good choice for a server Linux distribution.
 People these days won’t understand what a relief YAST tool of SUSE brought for users in the last 90s and early 2000s.
 It is still a handy utility for managing the SUSE system.

-Ubuntu LTS version come with five years of support which is half of what a CentOS release provided.
-You may opt for a paid extended support for an outdated LTS version if you don’t want to upgrade versions.
+Ubuntu LTS version comes with five years of support, which is half of what a CentOS release provided.
+You may opt for paid extended support for an outdated LTS version if you want to avoid upgrading versions.

 What’s your choice?

-I have listed some of the top recommendations for RHEL based distributions as well as for generic server distributions.
+I have listed some top recommendations for RHEL based distributions as well as for generic server distributions.

 Now it’s your turn.
-Which of the above listed distributions you liked the most?
+Which of the above-listed distributions do you like the most?
 Do you have any other suggestions to add to this list?
 The comment section is all yours.